wangwjd/pysfreport/README.md

 # pysfreport

+Salesforce office connector does not support higher office version, so I have to make one to help our OA.

 Get Salesforce report data both details and printable view data

 Based on simple-salesforce and some scripts I found in stack overflow.